JPC SYSTEMIC PATHOLOGY

 · Lymphoplasmacytic infiltrates and multifocal ischemic necrosis due to occlusion of blood vessels by megaloschizonts in endothelial cells

-· Ruptured schizonts may induce granulomatous reaction in the surrounding tissues
+· Schizonts within hepatocytes may rupture and induce dilation and congestion of sinusoids and granulomatous reaction in the surrounding tissues

 ADDITIONAL DIAGNOSTIC TESTS:

 · Cytology: Gamonts markedly distort erythrocyte or leukocyte

 · Binucleate illusion – host cell nucleus at one end and the parasite nucleus at the other